Why Addiction Recovery Programs Should be Careful with Prescription Drugs

 Pharmaceuticals are often specifically designed to relieve symptoms of one specific problem, such as depression or anxiety, but they can cause other problems when mixed with other drugs.

-Many prescription drugs will specifically say that you shouldn’t mix them with alcohol, but they may not indicate how they interact with street drugs.
-Below are the common prescriptions drugs and how they interact with drugs that might be in a substance abuser’s system in the first few days of addiction recovery.
+Below are the common prescription drugs and how they interact with drugs that might be in a substance abuser’s system in the first few days of addiction recovery.
+Learn more about drug mixing.

 Antidepressants

-Antidepressants work to help keep people positive and up when they struggle with depression.
 When mixed with alcohol or illegal drugs that act as depressants, users can suffer from the following side-effects:

 • Worsening depression